The Orchard (company): History

-In 2012, Sony acquired a majority stake of 51% in the company in a cash and equity deal with an estimated total valuation of $100 million.
-In 2015, the remaining equity in the company was acquired by Sony Music Entertainment for over $200 million.
+Following an initial acquisition of The Orchard by Dimensional Associates in 2003, Sony Music in 2012 acquired a majority stake of 51% in the company in a cash and equity deal with an estimated total valuation of $100 million.
+At this time, Sony Music merged The Orchard with IODA (Independent Online Distribution Alliance), another independent distribution company in its portfolio.
+In 2015, the remaining equity in The Orchard was acquired by Sony Music for over $200 million.